Es gibt eine etwas kürzere, deutschsprachige Version dieses Textes drüben bei WIRED.

 I agree with Mr. Cerf: It’s complicated.
 I agree with him that there’s no easy answers, no single step that can be taken to solve all the challenges we’re facing.
 I don’t think Google should be held accountable for the world’s or society’s problems.
 But I do believe that any company as influential as Google or Facebook needs to be part of society and has to accept responsibility.
 Just offering services and acting on intransparent, self written rules won’t do anymore.

 As I explained earlier, we’re living in a time where Google is shaping the world.
-So Google has to decide and make clear which social norm system it wants to represent and support, and it has to be one that is constantly negotiated with the public and with law makers as well, of course.
-Regarding hate speech, bullying and the deliberate spreading of fake news, I don’t think you can put all the weight of solving those challenges on the users.
-Of course it’s great if you can do your own research, treat everyone kindly and if you are very careful with what you share on the net.
+So Google has to decide and make clear which social norm system it wants to represent and support, and it has to be one that is constantly negotiated with the public and with lawmakers as well, of course.
+Regarding hate speech, bullying, and the deliberate spreading of fake news, I don’t think you can put all the weight of solving those challenges on the users.
+Of course, it’s great if you can do your own research, treat everyone kindly, and be very careful with what you share on the net.
 But we need the support of the platforms as well.
 Not to filter content before it gets posted or to let platforms decide what’s right and what’s wrong, but to make it a little easier to distinguish truth from fiction and – regarding hate speech – to block and report abuse.
+Moreover, just as platforms review and categorize various online services, including casinon utan svensk licens, they must also apply similar rigor to ensuring a safe and truthful online environment.

 I don’t want to have someone control what is posted online.
 I want it to have consequences.
 Online abusers are like bike thieves: They do it because it’s easy and because it rarely has any consequences.
 But a stolen bike can be replaced.
 A badly injured psyche can’t.